 Our sessions are:

 - Delivered by trained facilitators with the help of volunteers

 - Fun and engaging

 - Provided in local communities across Melbourne and regional Victoria

-This project is supported by the Department of Transport and is available until 30 June 2021.
+This project is supported by the Department of Transport.

 Currently, we have sessions planned for the following locations:

 - Braybrook Community Hub, Wednesday 4 August, 2pm – 4pm

 - Sunshine West Transdev Depot, Thursday 19 August, 11am – 1pm

 Please note: Session times may change.
 If you are booked in for a session, you will be notified of any changes.